Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 As the Christmas decorations went up, so did my dread.
 I’d tried to be good about setting aside tax for the January HMRC deadline.
 But, once again, I was raiding my personal savings to make up the difference.
 Why couldn’t I be more organised.
 Why?

-But there is a better way.
 I now recommend using Profit First for UK freelancers.
 It’s a free and simple financial strategy which has transformed how I run my business.

 What sort of UK freelancer or business suits Profit First?